CATIE

 Treatment for toxoplasmosis may be taken at home or in hospital depending on the size, number, and location of the lesions, the symptoms experienced, and the person's ability to tolerate the medications.

-The most effective treatment is a combination of the oral antibiotic drugs pyrimethamine (50 to 100 mg per day) and sulfadiazine (4 to 8 grams per day), plus the B vitamin folinic acid (10 mg per day).
+The most effective treatment is a combination of the oral antibiotic drugs pyrimethamine (50 to 100 mg per day) and sulfadiazine (4 to 8 grams per day), plus folinic acid (10 mg per day).
 Although improvement in symptoms is usually seen within seven days and on CT scans after 14 days, treatment should continue for at least six weeks.

 Pyrimethamine is fairly well tolerated by most people, but its side effects can include nausea, vomiting, and diarrhea in the first few days of treatment.
 Sulfadiazine can cause skin rashes, itching, sensitivity to light, joint pain, fever, and chills.
 Both drugs can cause allergic reactions; "sulfa" reactions are common among HIV-positive people.
 Folinic acid is taken to help protect the bone marrow from the suppressive effects of both drugs.